JianghaoL/lijianghao.github.io/Unity BuiltIn Audio System.md

 >Note that the generated class inherits from `AudioID`

-Because of this inheritance, you can also use **reflection** to gather them automatically - this can be useful if, say, you want to load `AudioConfigSO` files based on level number, for example.
+Because of this inheritance, you can also use **reflection** to gather them automatically - this can be useful if, say, you want to load `AudioConfigSO` files based on level number.

 ## Wrapping Up